cid-kageno-dev/Rule-based-chat-bot/README.md

-## 🤖 Simple Rule-Based Chatbot
+# Simple Rule-Based Chatbot🤖

-# A beginner-friendly keyword-based chatbot written in Python.
+A beginner-friendly keyword-based chatbot written in Python.
 This project uses deterministic, rule-based logic only—no AI, no machine learning, no external APIs.

 Ideal for understanding how classic chatbots worked before the hype train arrived.